necccc/nec.is/source/_posts/20180110-this-month-Ive-learned.md

 <video src="{% asset_path "skew.mp4" %}" autoplay loop title="Short video of how the skewed header works">
 </video>

-{% image_tag "pull-right" "skew-triangles.png" "" %}
+{% image_tag "pull-right" "skew-triangles.png" "The right-angled triangles, on the top and the bottom of the skewed rectangle" %}

 To animate these leaning layers, I have to update the css `skew` property, by a relatively small degree.
-If I look at this shape of a skewed background rectangle, the upper / or lower part is a simple right-angled triangle.
+If I look at this shape of a skewed background rectangle, the upper / or lower part is a simple [right-angled triangle](https://en.wikipedia.org/wiki/Right_triangle).
 The value I need, is the angle between it's adjacent and hypotenuse, that has the degree value to skew the background with.

-{% image_tag "pull-right" "sin-cos-tan.svg" "" %}
+{% image_tag "pull-right" "sin-cos-tan.svg" "Sine, cosine and tangent basics." "https://www.mathsisfun.com/algebra/trigonometry.html" %}

 Luckily, the right-angled triangle has some basic rules in trigonometry.